dgerabagi/data-curation-environment/flattened_repo.md

 </file>

 <file path="src/backend/services/prompt.service.ts">
-// Updated on: C139 (Add Cycle 0 prompt generation)
-import * as vscode from 'vscode';
+// Updated on: C141 (Fix static context generation, add A0 creation) import * as vscode from 'vscode';
 import * as path from 'path';
 import * as fs from 'fs/promises';